LEAT-EDGE/qualia/docs/Installation.md

 git clone https://naixtech.unice.fr/gitlab/qualia/qualia-core.git
 ```

-Then install it, you can specify additional dependency groups in brackets, e.g., for Qualia-Core with Pytorch:
+Then install it, you can specify additional dependency groups in brackets, e.g., for Qualia-Core with Pytorch and ClearML:
 ```
-pdm add -e ./qualia-core[pytorch] --dev
+pdm add -e ./qualia-core[pytorch,clearml] --dev
 ```

 Repeat this step for any additional Qualia component you want to use, in order from the root of the dependency graph (see <project:User/Components.md>).